aarushi4225/Electrical-Fault-detection-and-classification/README.md

-# Electrical Fault Detection and Classification with Machine Learning
+# Electrical Fault Detection and Classification

 ## Project Overview
 Leveraged machine learning for electrical fault detection and classification, powered by Simulink-generated data and comprehensive MATLAB analysis.